 i.
 Weight: The device must weigh less than 5 kg to maintain portability j.
 Materials: The materials must be lightweight yet durable enough to withstand the subject's weight.
-Possibility of integrating commercial bathroom scale.
 Device platform material should be rigid to increase accuracy of the measured force.